 allowedPaths property of the template node to:

-Copy the component on which the template is based (this is indicated by the sling:resourceType property of the jcr:content node within the template) to create a new instance.
+Copy the component on which the template is based (this is indicated by the sling:resourceType property of the jcr:content node within the template) to create an instance.

 Update the jcr:title and jcr:description of the new component.